vishal-codes/100_days_of_code/README.md

 # 100 days of code
-This repository is for tracking my interview preparation.
+This repository is for tracking my interview preparation for internships.